Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 {{< hint type=note >}}

-We will maintain a JSON file in the [AVM Central Repo (`Azure/Azure-Verified-Modules`)](https://github.com/Azure/Azure-Verified-Modules/issues) with the correct singular names for all resource types to enable checks to utilize this list to ensure repos are named correctly.
+We will maintain a set of CSV files in the [AVM Central Repo (`Azure/Azure-Verified-Modules`)](https://github.com/Azure/Azure-Verified-Modules/tree/main/docs/static/module-indexes) with the correct singular names for all resource types to enable checks to utilize this list to ensure repos are named correctly.
+To see the formatted content of these CSV files with additional information, please visit the [AVM Module Indexes](/Azure-Verified-Modules/indexes) page.

 This will be updated quarterly, or ad-hoc as new RPs/ Resources are created and highlighted via a check failure.